 Next, the table will move quickly through the scanner to determine the correct starting position for the scans.
 Then, the table will move slowly through the machine as the actual CT scanning is performed.
 Depending on the type of CT scan, the machine may make several passes.

 You may be asked to hold your breath during the scanning.
 Any motion, whether breathing or body movements, can lead to artifacts on the images.
 This loss of image quality can resemble the blurring seen on a photograph taken of a moving object.

 When the examination is completed, you will be asked to wait until the technologist verifies that the images are of high enough quality for accurate interpretation.

-The CT scanning is usually completed within 30 minutes.
+The entire exam is usually completed within 30 minutes.

 What will I experience during and after the procedure?

 CT exams are generally painless, fast and easy.
 With multidetector CT, the amount of time that the patient needs to lie still is reduced.